Paybook/sync-widget/docs/config.md

     // If true, display all Business sites e.g. 'cuentas de sitios empresariales'.
     // Default=true
     "displayBusinessSites": "bool",
+    // If false and the modal is opened, errors won't be displayed in toasts,
+    // they will be displayed in the modal.
+Otherwise errors will be displayed
+    // in toasts.
+Default=true
+    "displayErrorsInToast": "bool",
     // If true, display logos in the widget for the site, site organizations,
     // and the site logo in the status toast.
 If false, no logos will be displayed.
     // Default=true